medibloc/panacea-core/.gitbook/1-users/3-data-exchange/2-provide-data.md

 ## Submit consent

-Broadcast the following `submit-consent` transaction with certification from oracle.
+Broadcast the following `submit-consent` transaction with certificate from oracle.
 ```bash
 panacead submit-consent ${certifiacte-file-path} \
   --from ${data-provider-addr} \